shsun1003/SSQiPan/README.md

 NOTE: This application has been totally re-written with much better logic, also the app name has been changed.
 All you need is to download and unzip file "SSShouTan xx.xx.xx.xxxx.zip".

-Please read "Release Notes.txt" for the detailed information for the latest version.
+Please read "Release Notes.txt" for the detailed information about the latest version.

 All screenshots may look somewhat different from the newly rewritten application.
 However, they should functionally the same.